PlaceholderAPI/PlaceholderAPI/Plugins-using-PlaceholderAPI.md

 This here is a list of all plugins supporting PlaceholderAPI by either having their own placeholders added, or just allowing other placeholders to be used.
-If your plugin isn't shown here and you want it to be added, [open an issue](/PlaceholderAPI/PlaceholderAPI/issues/new?template=change_request_wiki.md) and we will add it!
+If your plugin isn't shown here and you want it to be added, [read the Wiki README](https://github.com/PlaceholderAPI/PlaceholderAPI/blob/wiki/README.md) on how you can submit your changes.

 ## Plugins
 * **[A](#a)**